davesmith/Respond/README.md

 2. "not" is ignored in queries, meaning whether a "not" is used or not the CSS will get applied (probably should change this)

 ### Changelog
+14 (2011 September 15)

+1. Optimised the code for file size; same code, different weight.
+Minified version reduced from 7.17 KB to 4.89 KB.

 13c (2011 August 23)

 1. "only" now handled.
 Previously Respondez-vous was failing the Respond.js test page by not showing green when it should have.